 The Best Dive Watches

-We’re kicking off our review with a serious piece of timekeeping from Citizen in the shape of their Pro-Master Aqualand which is good to depths of 200 M and a depth display to 70 M. It’s completely ISO compliant and has an 8h pusher maximum depth with a 10h pusher reset.
+We’re continuing our review with a serious piece of timekeeping from Citizen in the shape of their Pro-Master Aqualand which is good to depths of 200 M and a depth display to 70 M. It’s completely ISO compliant and has an 8h pusher maximum depth with a 10h pusher reset.
 There’s also a power reserve indicator as well as autostart dive mode.
 It’s a very sporty and attractive, oversized style watch with a stainless steel case set against a black polyurethane strap and dial.
 We love the brightly contrasting color pop hands and the luminous, easy read indices.
 It features Citizens Eco-Drive technology and is powered by any light source so will never require a battery.
 It securely fastens with a buckle and has a one-way rotating elapsed time bezel.
 One of the brands’ product development strategies it to use technology with beauty and we certainly think they’ve achieved that with the Promaster Aqualand.
 Make sure you also check our guide to the best golf GPS watches.

 - Weight5.6 ounces